Methods and professions in Anthoposophic Body Therapies

 Rhythmical Massage Therapy

-It is a classical Swedish massage modified by the anthroposophical understanding of the human being and the understanding of the essence of rhythm.
-The special feature of the gentle flowing grip quality: The suction, the lemniscate, the phase-shifted circles, the rhythm in every grip.
+Its basis is underpinned by Classical Swedish massage, it is enhanced by the anthroposophical knowledge of the human being and the understanding of the essence of rhythm.
+The special feature of the gentle, flowing quality of the touch and movement quality: the suction, the lemniscate, the phase-shifted circles, the rhythm in every movement.

 Simeon Pressel Massage Therapy